Norm's Neon Sign Garden

 Becker Clothes served men of good taste from its store on Greenmount Ave., in Waverly, for 86 years.
 Their 1939 deco sign was a gift from Mrs. Ada Becker when the still profitable store closed in 1995.

-Neon tubes which Mr. Becker had removed during the riots if '68 were discovered stashed under a display window.
-The entire 5' by 16' sign was restored and lit using much of the original neon, as well as its original 3-point flasher!
+Neon tubes Mr. Becker had removed during the riots of 1968 were discovered stashed under a display window.
+The entire 5' by 16' sign retains most of its original neon, as well as its original animated flasher.
 Fabricator unknown.

 The 49ers Bingo Hall, On church St. in Brooklyn Park originally displayed an ornate neon sign.
 It featured a chuck wagon with animated wheels.
 Upon removal, that portion collapsed and could not be saved.
 The front-lit letters, however were intact and await restoration.
 Fabricator unknown.